soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - How do you choose which songs to recommend

 You can include a simple diagram or bullet list if helpful.
+Each song has a genre, mood, energy, and tempo.
+The user picks their preferences for those same things.
+The recommender scores every song by how well it matches those preferences, then returns the top results.
 ---

 ## Getting Started